 To create your vanilla sock recipe, you first need to know how many stitches per inch you’ll get with your chosen yarn and needles.
 If you need help choosing a yarn, I’ve written a whole bunch on that topic.

-Since you’ll be knitting your sock in the round, do a gauge swatch in stockinette stitch in the round.
+Since you’ll be knitting your basic sock in the round, do a gauge swatch in stockinette stitch in the round.
 You can do this a couple different ways.
 First, you can just knit a gauge swatch and cut it in half when you’re done.
 If that’s not appealing, you can knit a speed swatch, which does give you the option of unraveling and reusing the yarn if you need it.

 At the end, you need to give your gauge swatch a gentle soak and lay it flat to dry.
 A lot of knitters skip this step, but at some point, you are going to wash your socks.
 You need to know if getting them wet will significantly change the yarn you’re using.
 Please do not skip this step.